MastersoftGroup/woocommerce-mastersoft-address/README.md

 * Only enabled when country is selected as Australia or New Zealand
 * Settings for Mastersoft Address, such as Source of Truth

-Get started with a FREE licence key [here](https://hosted.mastersoftgroup.com/console/#/).
+Get started with a FREE Trial licence key [here](https://hosted.mastersoftgroup.com/console/#/).

 ## Installation